-- 1) Labeled room uses - 2) all walls, windows and door openings shown and dimensioned - 3) all windows and doors with swings shown, including the style of windows and doors selected

-- 4) all overhangs of floors and roofs above labeled and shown as dashed lines on first and second floor plans - 5) all fixtures, cabinets and appliances shown - 6) overall limits of plans of first and second floors with complete floor plan dimensions - 7) the ground level plan indicating driveway location, stairway, garage, boat storage concealment plan and grade level screening for trash, HVAC and outdoor shower enclosures c.
+- 1) Labeled room uses - 2) all walls, windows and door openings shown and dimensioned - 3) all windows and doors with swings shown, including the style of windows and doors selected - 4) all overhangs of floors and roofs above labeled and shown as dashed lines on first and second floor plans - 5) overall limits of plans of first and second floors with complete floor plan dimensions - 6) the ground level plan indicating driveway location, stairway, garage, boat storage concealment plan and grade level screening for trash, HVAC and outdoor shower enclosures c.
 Roof Plans at $\frac{1}{4}$ " = 1'0" scale d.
 Elevations at $\frac{1}{4}$ " = 1'0" scale